justin0979/jbook-cra/README.md

 ```

 **_Note:_** For this app, the `iframe` will use `srcDoc` instead of `src`. `srcDoc` takes a string that will
 be generated locally.
-This way, there will be no different domain, port or protocol because content will not
+This way, there will be no different Domain/Port/Protocol because content will not
 be fetched.

 Inside of a React component: